kotlin-orm/ktorm-ksp/README.md

 catalog        | Specify the parameter value of  ```BaseTable.catalog``` schema         | Specify the parameter value of  ```BaseTable.schema``` ignoreColumns  | Specifies a list of property names to ignore.
-The ignored properties will not generate corresponding column definitions in the generated Table class
+The ignored properties will not generate corresponding column definitions in the generated Table class sequenceName  | The sequence name，By default, the first character lowercase of the tableClassName

 #### Define Primary Key